 We assume additionally $(d_\mathbf{i})_{\mathbf{i}\in\Z^d}$ satisfies the Diophantine condition (this is reasonable since we have a slower decay of the hopping).
 We again want to find invertible transformation $Q$ and some diagonal operator $D'$ so that \eqref{blsmd} holds true.
 The transformation $Q$ should be the limit of some sequence of invertible operators $Q_k$ along the iteration steps in \textit{some operator norm}.
 In \cite{BLS83, Pos83}, they introduced an exponential norm for the Toeplitz type operator $A$:

 where $A_\mathbf{k}$ denotes the $\mathbf{k}$-diagonal of $A$ (see \eqref{sob} in the following for details).
 Thus at the $k$-th KAM step, it needs to find $Q_k$ and $D_{k-1}$ so that

-where $\inf\limits_{k\geq 0}\rho_k\geq \rho/2.$ The key point is to determine $Q_k, D_{k-1}$ which turn out to be the solutions of so called homological equations.
+where $\inf\limits_{k\geq 0}\rho_k\geq \rho/2.$ The key point is to determine $Q_k$ and $D_{k-1}$ which turn out to be the solutions of so-called homological equations.
 Since the small divisors difficulty, one may lose some regularity at each iteration step.
 Fortunately, the condition \eqref{dccond} and the analytic norm permit a loss of order $\delta$ for \textit{arbitrary} $\delta>0$.
-This combined with the sup-exponential smallness of the Newton error will lead to the convergence of $Q_k$ and $\sum_{i=1}^{k}D_{i-1}$ in $\|\cdot\|_{\rho/2}$ eventually, and then the exponential decay preserves!
-However, when we deal with the polynomial one, we must use a Sobolev type norm
+This combined with the sup-exponential smallness of the Newton error will lead to the convergence of $Q_k$ and $\sum_{i=1}^{k}D_{i-1}$ in the $\|\cdot\|_{\rho/2}$ norm eventually, and then the exponential decay preserves!
+However, when we deal with the polynomial one, we should use the Sobolev type norm

 If we want to perform a similar scheme as in \cite{BLS83, Pos83}, there comes a serious difficulty: Since we are in the polynomial case, the loss of regularity when solving the homological equations is of order $\tau>d$ which is fixed at each step!
-We can imagine such iterations must fail in finite steps (i.e., a loss of all regularities).
-This motivates us to employ instead the Nash-Moser iteration scheme.
+We can imagine such iterations must fail in some finite steps (i.e., a loss of all regularities).
+This motivates us to employ instead a Nash-Moser iteration type scheme.
 Hence at the $k$-th step we would like to get

 where $T_{i}=(S_{\theta_i}-S_{\theta_{i-1}})T_\phi$ and $S_{\theta_i}$ denotes the smoothing operator (see Definition \ref{smdf} for details).
 As compared with \eqref{kamqk}, our reminder consists of two parts.
 Namely, the $R_k''$ is the usual ``square error'', while $R_k'$ represents a new ``substitution error'' which comes from a further smoothing procedure when we try to solve the homological equations.
 It is actually the $R_k'$ that dominates the convergence of the scheme: The total reminder in our scheme is now an exponentially small one, rather than a sup-exponential one as in \eqref{kamqk}.
-In the iteration scheme, another key ingredient called the tame type property (of the Sobolev norm) plays an essential role.
+In the iteration scheme, another key ingredient called the tame property (of the Sobolev norm) plays an essential role.
 Roughly speaking, the tame property means in the present that the $s$-norm of the product $\prod\limits_{i=1}^n{A_i}$ is bounded above by a \textit{linear} function of $\|A_i\|_s$ ($i=1,\cdots, n$).